oraluben/diab/ml/Readme.md

 `python3 estimator.py`

-## Save the data into the app
+## Install the plugin

-Copy the content of the export/estimator_*.json into the respective files in the res/raw folder
+Once the training has been completed, the plugin will be available at the following path from the repository
+root: `ml/export/plugin.zip`.

+Send this file to the device, open the app settings, click on _"Suggestions plugin"_, select the zip file and wait until it's installed.

 ## Disable tracking git changes of sensitive files

+Sensitive file changes should be disabled by running the `setup.sh` file found in the root of this repository, or by updating the git index manually:

 ```
  git update-index --skip-worktree ml/data/*
- git update-index --skip-worktree app/src/main/res/raw/*
+ git update-index --skip-worktree ml/export/*
 ```